No3Mc/Goodreads-Dataflow-Book-Analytics/README.md

 <ol>

-<li>1.
-You are required to upload your answers to the questions into Turnitin on Blackboard as one
+<li>You are required to upload your answers to the questions into Turnitin on Blackboard as one
 PDF file.
 Do NOT submit any JSON file.

-<li>2.
-Add your P number to your filename.
+<li>Add your P number to your filename.

-<li>3.
-Your file must be in a readable format so the NoSQL code in plain text can be copied and executed
+<li>Your file must be in a readable format so the NoSQL code in plain text can be copied and executed
 from it.

-<li>4.
-In Turnitin, press both the Upload button and the Confirm button to submit your file and receive
+<li>In Turnitin, press both the Upload button and the Confirm button to submit your file and receive
 a receipt.
 </ol>